parsevalbtc/libbitcoin-system-wiki/BIP173-For-Humans.md

 Prefixes other than "bc" and "tb" are considered invalid.

-> There are a good many other prefixes in widespread use.
+> There are many other prefixes in widespread use.
 Libbitcoin supports construction with any otherwise valid prefix and provides a "strict" parsing option which limits prefix validation to "bc" and "tb".

 Case is ignored, but mixed case is considered invalid.